stfc/cloud-docs/source/Swift/IntroducingSwift.rst

     --print-empty         Print empty table if there is no data to show.

-Multiple files up me uploaded simultaneously by listing then after the container name:
+Multiple files may be uploaded simultaneously by listing then after the container name:

 .. code-block:: bash